 - Research Assistant Fellowship (UMass)

-I will be doing an internship with Toyota Research Institute in Cambridge, MA this summer!
+I will be working with Toyota Research Institute in Cambridge, MA as a contractor starting January 2022.